Beagale/acefetch_wip/README.md

+CURRENTLY HAS CODE FROM THE LIDAR TUTORIAL COMMIT

 ## Robot Package Template

 This is a GitHub template.
 You can make your own copy by clicking the green "Use this template" button.